The-Marcy-Lab-School/swe-assignment-2.5-1-functions-scope-strings-arrays/src/short-response.md

 ## Prompt 1

-Using the code block below, explain what it means for a function call to be an "expression that resolves to a value."
+Using the code block below, explain what it means for a function call to be an "expression that resolves/evaluates to a value."

 ```js
 const double = (num) => {